Canadian Road Racing Championship

 - Brabham BT16 [F2-1-65] (Bruce Jensen): Driven by Alan Rees for Roy Winkelmann Racing in 1965.
 Presumably Rees raced the same car all season.
 Bought in 1966 from Winkelman by Bob Fuller (Connecticut), fitted with a Cosworth Mk 12 and raced in FB in 1967.
 To Steve Brownstein (New York) for 1968 and raced again in FB with the Mk 12.
 Then traded to Fred Opert for a new Chevron.
 To Bruce Jensen and raced in Canadian FB in 1969 and then to Bill Pickthorne (Ottawa, Ontario) who raced it in 1970 and at the beginning of 1971.
 It was then stored for 18 years until bought by Murray Wivell (Brantford, Ontario) in October 1989.
 Restored and used in US vintage racing for ten seasons, initially with the Ford twin cam engine and then with a Cosworth SCA for the last two seasons.
 Sold to Ivan Scotti (Zurich, Switzerland) November 2004.
 This is presumably the ex-Alan Rees BT16 run at the 2013 Solitude Revival by Bruno Weibel of Schaffner Racing.

 - Cooper T76 [T75 F2-4-65] (John R Babchek): New to Tyrrell Racing Organisation for John Surtees to race in F2 in 1965.
 Raced later in the season by Bob Bondurant and Chris Amon.
-To Reg Howell (Dayton, OH) May 1966 to be used in F/SCCA.
-Sold to Dick Leppla (Cleveland Hgts, OH), fitted with a Cosworth twin cam and Colotti T46 5-speed gearbox and entered in Formula B events for David Dours (Hudson, OH) in 1967.
+To Reg Howell (Dayton, OH) May 1966 to be used in SCCA racing.
+Sold to Dick Leppla (Cleveland Hgts, OH), fitted with a Cosworth twin cam and Colotti T46 5-speed gearbox and entered in Formula B events for David Dours (Hudson, OH) in 1967, but described by them as a T76.
 It was one of the quickest FB cars in the east of the US at the start of 1967 and Dours won at Cumberland in May but it was no match for Chuck Dietrich's brand new McLaren M4A in Central Division.
 Later fitted with a Vegantune engine and won at Mid-Ohio in September.
 To John R. Babchek (Romulus, MI) for CenDiv Formula B from 1968 to 1970.
-He advertised the car in June 1970 as an "ex-Surtees team car" with Vegantune engine.
+He advertised the car in June 1970 as an "ex-Surtees team car" with Vegantune engine, and again in April 1974 when it was just described as a T76 rolling chassis .
 History unknown until bought by Murray Batson (Australia) in 1979.
 Then via Bruce Sutton 1981 and Murray Richards (Murrumbeena, Victoria) 1992 to Bob Harborow (Camberwell, Victoria) 1994.

 - Brabham BT21 ["BT21-9"] (Al Justason): According to a biography of Bill Stone, his 1968 Formula 3 Brabham started out as a crashed BT18 frame bought from Frank Williams.
 Stone built this car up and entered it as a BT18/21B in European F3 events in the latter half of 1968.
 Early in 1969, Stone appeared with a Brabham powered by a Ford twin cam engine and said to be a BT21B when he raced it at Silverstone in April.
 At the Madrid GP, Autosport described it as a BT18 with a 1800cc Ford twin cam engine.
 It was called a BT21A when Del Bennett drove it at Silverstone in May.
 This car was then sold to Al Justason (Toronto, Ontario) for Formula B racing in 1969.
 Photographs of the car in Justason's ownership show that it had BT18 upper bodywork and it is likely that this "BT21" was actually Stone's BT18-based car from 1968.
 Justason sold the car to dealer Joe Grimaldi as a rolling chassis and its subsequent history is unknown.